For Educators / Learners

 Click here to see an example of how search engines are already applying this concept in the food industry.
-You’ll notice in the lefthand column the ability to narrow your search results based on cook time, ingredients, and calories.
+Click on “Search tools,” and you’ll notice the ability to narrow your search results based on cook time, ingredients, and calories.
 You may have also experienced this while shopping online.

-It is the goal of the LRMI to define the parameters by which users might search and filter learning resources online—in other words, to decide what shows up in the lefthand column when you do a search for “math book.”
-Once the LRMI framework is published*, users will be able to narrow search results according to things like subject area, grade level, teacher resource, standards alignment, etc.**
+It is the goal of the LRMI to define the parameters by which users might search and filter learning resources online—in other words, to decide what shows up when you do a search for “math book.”
+Once the LRMI framework is fully implemented by content creators/curators and by search engines, users will be able to narrow search results according to terms such as subject area, age range, type of resource, alignment to educational standards, etc.